wtegtow/SeisTimes.jl/README.md

 # Method
 - Wavefront construction using the Lax-Friedrichs approximation of the static Hamilton-Jacobi (Eikonal) equation for weakly anisotropic media.
   - Fast Sweeping numerical scheme for general heterogeneous media on regular grids.
-  - Includes 1st-, 3rd-, and 5th-order Lax-Friedrichs schemes for flexible accuracy.
+  - 1st-, 3rd-, and 5th-order Lax-Friedrichs schemes for flexible accuracy.

 # Installation
 ``` julia